google/citest/README.md

-service_testing | Introduces the core framework, base classes, and generic utilities. aws_testing | Specializations and extensions to support testing on Amazon Web Services (AWS) gcp_testing | Specializations and extensions to support testing on Google Cloud Platform (GCP) tests | Tests for this package
+service_testing | Introduces the core framework, base classes, and generic utilities. aws_testing | Specializations and extensions to support testing on Amazon Web Services (AWS) gcp_testing | Specializations and extensions to support testing on Google Cloud Platform (GCP) openstack_testing | Specializations and extensions to support testing on OpenStack tests | Tests for this package